Device-Cloud Collaborative LLM Inference with Multi-Modal, Multi-Task, Multi-Turn Conversations: Introduction

-\item We curate a new dataset, termed \DatasetName, which contains samples from three multi-modal data sources, four inference tasks, 2-5 dialogues, and four LLMs, with real-world measurements of latency and usage costs.
-Through extensive evaluation with this dataset, we demonstrate \Name's superior performance in response quality, latency, and usage cost compared to two SOTA exploration-decision and 15 LLM-as-Agent baselines \textbf{(Sec. \ref{Sec.
+\item We curate a new dataset, termed \DatasetName, which contains samples from three multi-modal data sources, four inference tasks, 2-5 conversation turns, and four LLMs, with real-world measurements of latency and usage costs~\textbf{(Sec.~\ref{Sec.
+Dataset})}.
+Through extensive evaluation with this dataset, we demonstrate \Name's superior performance in response quality, latency, and usage cost compared to two SOTA exploration-decision and 15 LLM-as-Router baselines~\textbf{(Sec.~\ref{Sec.
 Experiment})}. \end{itemize}